GabrielSlima/blog/articles/clean-code-is-important-to-know.md

     </p>
     <h3>Repositories</h3>
     <p>
         This desing pattern is very simple and maybe you already uses it.
-To manipulate a collection of a specific object withing the database repositories are used.
+To manipulate a collection of a specific object within the database repositories are used.
 For instance, a collection of users can be manipulated within the database using the interface UserRespository.
         With this interface we can add a new user, retrieve using custom queries and so on.
     </p>